nvdaes/emule/readme.md

 *	nvda+control+1-0: Reads the first 10 columns.
 *	nvda+shift+1-0: Reads columns 11 to 20.
 *	nvda+shift+C: Copies the contents of the last read column to the clipboard.

+## Changes for 3.0 ##
+*	 To search text in readonly edit boxes, now we can use the dialog and commands available in NVDA.

 ## Changes for 2.0 ##
 *	 Add-on help is available from the Add-ons Manager.